RetroGamer74/RaspberryLanPlayClient/README.md

 # Raspberry Super Lan Play Client

 This client is based on command line.
 Command line is the best approach for a device like raspberry.
+This client has been built using RASPBIAN STRETCH release.
+Only tested in RASPBIAN STRETCH.

 First off all, install the required libraries using next command: